-The Faculty of Engineering and Design’s acclaimed outreach lecture series, Ingenious Talks, will be launching its all new 2017-18 wireless communications series beginning in the fall.
-Free and open to the public, Ingenious Talks engages audiences in discussions of timely and innovative ideas in engineering, design and technology.
+The Faculty of Engineering and Design’s acclaimed outreach lecture series, Ingenious Talks, is free and open to the public, and engages audiences in discussions of timely and innovative ideas in engineering, design and technology.

 Each talk consists of a 40-minute presentation, followed by a Q&A and discussion.
 Plus, there are refreshments!
 All sessions take place at Ottawa’s Sunnyside Library, 1049 Bank Street from 6:30-7:30 pm.